DaiaPrado/loan_default_predictor/README.md

 **Key Questions**
 - Will the client default on their next payment?
 - Which features and behavioral patterns are the strongest indicators of default risk?
-- How can these insights support early risk detection and decision-making?

 **Approach**
 - Exploratory Data Analysis (EDA) to understand client behavior and risk patterns.